uit-no/research-software.uit.no/content/blog/2023-software-licensing-guide.md

 ### Why we need to care about derivative work

-You find some great code or data that you want to reuse for your own publication.
+Imagine the following frequent scenario: You find some great code or data that you want to reuse for your own publication.
 This is good for the original author - you will cite them.
 Maybe other people who cite you will cite them.
 You need to modify the code a little bit, or you remix the data a bit.
 But then, when it comes time to publish, you realize there is no license to the original work.
 Thus, you can't release the new stuff you made!